axelvaldez/radical-companies/_posts/Blog/2022-08-09-rads-validated.markdown

   </tr>
  </table>
  <p>He concludes that,
-  <div class="_quotation">those working in high-trust companies enjoyed their jobs 60% more, were 70% more aligned with their companies’ purpose, and felt 66% closer to their colleagues. &hellip; Compared with employees at low-trust organizations, the high-trust folks had 11% more empathy for their workmates, depersonalized them 41% less often, and experienced 40% less burnout from their work.
+  <div class="_quotation">&hellip;those working in high-trust companies enjoyed their jobs 60% more, were 70% more aligned with their companies’ purpose, and felt 66% closer to their colleagues. &hellip; Compared with employees at low-trust organizations, the high-trust folks had 11% more empathy for their workmates, depersonalized them 41% less often, and experienced 40% less burnout from their work.
 They felt a greater sense of accomplishment, as well—41% more.</div>
  </p>

 <h1>RADs Promote Trust</h1>